 Allyson Holtz is a third generation Connecticut artist who currently resides and works in Pittsburgh, Pennsylvania.
 The monumental sculpture Star and Sea was created to reflect the rich history and character of New London.
 The original location of the sculpture – overlooking the Thames River and beyond it, Long Island Sound – points to the significance of water, the sea, submarines, and sailing ships.
 Holtz‘s design was inspired by the quadrant and sextant, nautical instruments of measurement.
 The triangularity of the instruments and the shapes of sails were her visual starting points.
 As quoted by Holtz, “I envisioned Star and Sea as a metaphorical instrument, projecting imaginary lines through time and space; connecting the City to its history, anchoring it to its present and projecting it into its future”.

 This is a traditional Chinese Foo Dog which can be traced back to the Ching Dynasty.
 It is seven feet high and made of bronze.
 This powerful work is said to have once kept evil spirits away from Chinese Palaces and symbolized energy and value.
 These mythical beasts, a cross between a stout dog and a lion, are commonly found a temples, tombs, or garden entrances, where they perform a gargoyle’s task of protecting buildings.
 Standing guard with its teeth bared, this sculpture is protecting the art and discouraging evil from entering the museum.

-"Cat’s Cradle Sun Bench" by Alvin Sher
+"Cat’s Cradle Sun Bench" & "Altar of Decision" by Alvin Sher